JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_11.md

 <img src="/image/article/Luz_y_Vida/LyV_2024_11/Editorial-dic24-4.jpg" alt="Editorial diciembre 2024-4" width="350">
 </figure>

 The quickest way to realize the brotherhood of man on Urantia is to bring about the spiritual transformation of its present humanity.
-The only way to accelerate the natural tendency of social evolution is to apply spiritual pressure from above, thereby increasing moral insight and at the same time enhancing the capacity of each mortal soul to understand and love all other mortals.
-[UB 52:6.7](/en/The_Urantia_Book/52#p6_7)
+The only way to accelerate the natural tendency of social evolution is to apply spiritual pressure from above, thereby increasing moral insight and at the same time enhancing the capacity of each mortal soul to understand and love all other mortals. <a id="a101_384"></a>[UB 52:6.7](/en/The_Urantia_Book/52#p6_7)

 This is how it will be, this is how it will happen when the religion of personal and liberating experience, which the Master proclaimed centuries ago, finally becomes a reality on our planet.
 A unique experience that no current machine or technology can provide us with.